When developing for the web, the WebRTC standard provides APIs for accessing

 The constraints object, which must implement the MediaStreamConstraints()

-interface, that we pass as a parameter to getUserMedia()
+interface, that we pass as a parameter to getUserMedia() allows us to open a

 media device that matches a certain requirement.
 This requirement can be very